 Tata Punch micro SUV to get multiple terrain modes, enhanced safety features

-Tata Punch micro SUV to get multiple terrain modes, enhanced safety features1 min read .
-Updated: 10 Sep 2021, 01:42 PM IST
+Tata Punch micro SUV to get multiple terrain modes, enhanced safety features

 Tata Motors has teased several features that will be packed in Punch micro-SUV.
 The Tata Punch is expected launch later this year and will take on rivals like Maruti Suzuki Ignis.